-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which goes into effect for us on January 1, 2020.
+In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which went into effect for us on January 1, 2020.
 The standard replaced the incurred loss impairment methodology pursuant to GAAP with a methodology that reflects current expected credit losses ("CECL") and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 Under the CECL model, we are required to present certain financial assets carried at amortized cost, such as loans held for investment, at the net amount expected to be collected.
 The measurement of expected credit losses is based on information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
 This measurement takes place at the time the financial asset is first added to the balance sheet and updated quarterly thereafter.
 This differs from the incurred loss impairment methodology pursuant to GAAP, which delays recognition until it is probable a loss has been incurred.
-Accordingly, the CECL model will affect how we determine our allowance for loan losses and will require us to increase our allowance and recognize provisions for loan losses earlier in the lending cycle.
-Moreover, the CECL model will create more volatility in the level of our allowance for loan losses.
-The increase to our level of allowance for loan losses, financial condition and results of operations.
-The CECL model requires us to recognize a one-time cumulative adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective, which will impact our book value per diluted share of common stock in the first quarter of 2020.
+Accordingly, the CECL model affects how we determine our allowance for loan losses and requires us to increase our allowance and recognize provisions for loan losses may affect our business, financial creates more volatility in the level of our allowance for loan losses.
+The increase to our level of allowance for loan losses may affect our business, financial condition and results of operations.
+The CECL model required us to recognize a one-time cumulative adjustment to retained earnings as of the beginning of the first reporting period in which the guidance became effective, which impacted our book value per diluted share of common stock in the first quarter of 2020.